We all strive for financial freedom.. a debt-free life.. a secure financial future.

 According to Wikipedia: “The most common form of consumer debt is credit card debt, payday loans, and other consumer finance, which are often at higher interest rates than long term secured loans, such as mortgages.
 The interest rate charged depends on a range of factors, including the economic climate, perceived ability of the customer to repay, competitive pressures from other lenders, and the inherent structure and security of the credit product.
 Rates generally range from 0.25% above base-rate, to well into double figures.”

 Your own debt might not just be coming from one, but multiple causes.
 But what matters is that you are serious about making positive changes in your financial situation.
 The first step is to make a realistic assessment of how much money you take in and how much money you spend.
 Do this by making a list of your income from all sources.
-Then, list your “fixed” expenses — those that are the same each month — such as mortgage payments or rent, car payments, and insurance premiums.
+Then, list your “fixed” expenses – those that are the same each month – such as mortgage payments of any kind, these could be bridging finance payments, etc, rent, car payments, and insurance premiums.
 Then, evaluate your credit score.
 What’s affecting it?
 Do you know how to remove derogatory credit?
 Improving your credit score will make it much easier for you to borrow any money, and it’ll get you better interest rates on what you borrow.
-Next, list the expenses that vary — like entertainment, recreation, and clothing.
+Next, list the expenses that vary – like entertainment, recreation, and clothing.
 This is a very helpful way to track your spending patterns, identify necessary expenses, and prioritize the rest.
 Your goal should be to make sure you are able to make ends meet on the basics: housing, food, health care, insurance, and education.